ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-slack/README.md

 ***

-# Simple Data Pipe connector boilerplate for slack.com
+# Simple Data Pipe connector for slack.com

-This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) boilerplate connector has been customized for [slack.com](http://www.slack.com) OAuth access.
-You can build your own special purpose connector by implementing the `getSlackDataSetList` and `fetchRecords` functions in `lib/index.js` to fetch the desired data from specific slack domains and optionally enrich it.
+This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector has been customized for [slack.com](http://www.slack.com) access.
+Use this connector to fetch all messages from one or more slack channels.

 ### Pre-requisites

 ##### General
  A valid slack user id is required to use this connector.

 ##### Deploy the Simple Data Pipe